-Yet all energy had suffered 2022 from inflation.
-Blended US wind/solar power costs rose in 2022 to \$45.93 MWh, up 34% from 2021.
-Compare to US costs 2018 near \$30.
-Costs may slacken ahead - especially if steel, labor, shipping stabilize, fall.
-Or may fall a bit, and plateau fairly high a while, not falling yearly as before.
-Needed ahead: no war, loose supply chains, less inflation/capital costs, better predictability & support; all are much-desired in clean energy.
+Yet all energy had suffered then in 2022 from inflation.
+Blended US wind/solar power costs rose 2022 to \$45.93 MWh, up 34% from 2021.
+Costs for wind/solar may, should slacken ahead - especially if steel, labor, shipping stabilize, fall.
+Or even fall a bit, plateau for a while, not fall yearly as before.
+Needed is loosening of supply chains, lower Rates /capital costs, better predictability & more policy support mid-2020s; all much-desired in clean energy.

-Europe gas storage at 1,129 TWh only met 21% of its demand, some 5,000 TWh.
-Which EU nations moderated cost electricity increases in 2022 relatively-successfully?
-All Europe struggled on gas.
-As gas jumped continent-wide 2021, it did so too in Spain: Europe's biggest LNG plant is based in Barcelona.
-Note then Spain & Portugal stood out for relatively-better priced electricity.
+Europe gas storage at 1,129 TWh then had only met 21% of its demand, at some 5,000 TWh.
+Which EU nations moderated electricity cost increases in 2022 relatively-more-successfully?
+All Europe struggled at first.
+Gas jumped continent-wide 2021, so it did in Spain: Europe's biggest LNG plant is based in Barcelona.
+Note then Spain & Portugal stood out for relatively-modest electricity price gains.
 How?
-All European nations look 'first' to their cheapest power, oft wind & solar; also first turn to gas, coal, nuclear, hydro.
-But they rely most crucially of all on natural gas to meet a key remainder of demand.
-Natural gas is firm & dispatchable, ensures overall grid stability.
-Gas fundamentally is what determines the overall 'price for electricity'.
+All nations here looked 'first' to their cheapest power - oft wind & solar yes, but mainly gas, coal, hydro.
+They rely, most crucially of all, on natural gas to meet a key part of demand.
+Natural gas is firm & dispatchable.
+It ensures overall grid stability.
+Gas fundamentally therefore, is what determines overall 'price for electricity'.

 That energy-pricing system birthed in 1990s, is a bit absurd today.
-Means (at this costly) natural gas is The Key Fuel to determine what all power plants are paid, per megawatt.
-For nuclear & renewables (latter free fuel) fixed-cost generators - meant in 2022 they got financial 'windfalls'.
-The 2 zero- CO_2 sources, clean+nuclear benefitted 'unforeseeable' ways, from spiking gas costs in 2022.
-As for Spain & Portugal, they'd cleverly asked EU early that year to allow a different pricing mechanism.
-As they use relatively a lot of renewable solar/wind, had fewer connections to pan-European grid, relatively less use of Russian gas, they were granted unusual Exceptions.
-Spain was already importing much of its gas via LNG vessels, not by pipelines and that had come more conveniently from Algeria, the US, etc.
+Means (at times costly) natural gas is The Key Fuel determining what all power plants are paid, per megawatt made.
+For nuclear & renewables (latter on free fuel) being fixed-cost generators - it meant in 2022 they got financial 'windfalls'.
+These 2 zero-CO2 sources benefitted in 'unforeseen' ways from gas costs spiking in 2022.
+As for Spain, & Portugal, they'd cleverly asked the EU earlier that year to allow them a different pricing mechanism.
+As they have relatively much solar/wind, had fewer connections to pan-European grid, needed relatively less (piped) Russian gas, they were granted unusual Exceptions.
+Spain was already importing much of its gas via LNG vessels, so not by pipelines.
+That was coming more conveniently from Algeria, the US, elsewhere.

-That change separated \notin paid for gas then 2021 at \notin 50, \notin 100, even \notin 200+ per megawatt from a set \notin 40 'fixed cost' for zero-carbon hydro, nuclear, wind, and solar.
-In effect this kept better, deflationary zero-carbon generators from enjoying greater profits - even as gas-costs soared.
-Much natural gas still was being used - yet proved relatively less-inflationary in 2 Iberian sister nations, Spain & Portugal.
+That change separated the top $\leq$ s paid for gas by others in 2021 at $\leq$ 50, $\leq$ 100, even $\leq$ 200+ per megawatt - from a set $\leq$ 40 'fixed cost' for zero-carbon hydro, wind, solar, and nuclear.
+In effect kept deflationary zero-carbon generators from enjoying huge profits - even as gas-costs soared.
+Some natural gas still was used - but less, which proved relatively less-inflationary in these 2 Iberian sisters Spain & Portugal.
 But there were other interesting consequences.